tom-howard/ros2/docs/com2009/assignment1/part5.md

 Through this course you've gained some practical experience using all three of these, but you may still be wondering how to select the appropriate one for a certain robot task...

-[This ROS.org webpage](https://wiki.ros.org/ROS/Patterns/Communication#Communication_via_Topics_vs_Services_vs_X) summarises all of this very nicely (and briefly), so you should have a read through this to make sure you know what's what.
+[This ROS.org webpage](https://docs.ros.org/en/humble/How-To-Guides/Topics-Services-Actions.html) summarises all of this very nicely (and briefly), so you should have a read through this to make sure you know what's what.
 In summary though:

 * **Topics**: Are most appropriate for broadcasting continuous data-streams such as sensor data and robot state information, and for publishing data that is likely to be required by a range of Nodes across a ROS network.
 * **Services**: Are most appropriate for very short procedures like *quick* calculations (inverse kinematics etc.) and performing short discrete actions that are unlikely to go wrong or will not need intervention (e.g. turning on a warning LED when a battery is low).
-* **Actions**: Are most appropriate for longer running tasks (like moving a robot), for longer processing calculations (processing the data from a camera stream) or for operations where we *might* need to change our mind and do something different or cancel an invoked behaviour part way through.
+* **Actions**: Are most appropriate for longer running tasks (like moving a robot), or for operations where we *might* need to change our mind and do something different or cancel an invoked behaviour part way through.

 ### WSL-ROS Managed Desktop Users: Save your work! {#backup}